 We understand that sometimes the most interesting incidents can produce a high volume of traffic and we want Honeycomb to be there for you.
 When the unexpected happens and creates a flood of data (more than 2x the daily event target), Honeycomb will automatically trigger burst protection.
 The events in excess of the daily event target will not be counted against the team’s EPM limit.
 As an example, if a team has a daily event target of 30 million events and one day sends 90 million events, the excess 60 million events will not be counted against the team’s EPM limit.
 Burst protection can be triggered up to three times in a calendar month.

 When burst protection is triggered, the team owner will receive an email notification.
 The effect of burst protection will also be visible on the Usage tab of the Team Settings page in Honeycomb.
-While burst protection events are not counted against a team’s EPM limits, they are successful events and will appear in the Per-dataset Breakdown.
+While burst protection events are not counted against a team’s EPM limits, they are successful events and will appear in the Per-Environment and Per-Dataset Breakdown sections.

 All Honeycomb datasets include 60-day fixed retention.
 The retention period is calculated based on the date the events are ingested by Honeycomb, and not based on timestamps within the data.
 Should a team require data to be retained for a shorter period or deleted for any reason, contact Honeycomb Support for assistance.

-When a team changes their Honeycomb plan selection (i.e. upgrade from Free to Pro, downgrade from Pro to Free, and so on) Honeycomb will retain the team’s existing data up to the 60-day retention period.
+When a team changes their Honeycomb plan selection (upgrade from Free to Pro, downgrade from Pro to Free, and so on) Honeycomb will retain the team’s existing data up to the 60-day retention period.

 In Usage Mode, the user has access to the field